You can find Settings under the user icon in the top menu bar.

 Global: Notifications selected for global settings.

-In the Password tab, you can change your current password.
+In the Password section, you can change your current password.

-In case, you were registered via Google, Facebook, or another single sign-on provider, add another way to log in by setting a password to your Crowdin account.
+In case, you registered via Facebook, Google, or any other single sign-on provider, add another way to log in by creating a password for your Crowdin account.

 Activate Two-factor authentication to ensure an additional level of security for your Crowdin account.
 Every time you log in, along with username and password, you will use an authentication code.